Gordon Favelle

-Gordon Benjamin Favelle (1912-1987) was an Australian professional rugby league footballer who played in the 1930s.
+Gordon Benjamin Favelle (1912–1987) was an Australian professional rugby league footballer who played in the 1930s.
 He played in the New South Wales Rugby League (NSWRL).

 Early life

 Birth records show "Gordon Benjamin Favell", born on 19 August 1912 in Beechworth, Victoria, Commonwealth of Australia.
 He was the son of butcher William John Favell (b.
 1876 in Beeac, Victoria, Colony of New South Wales, d.
 16 Jun 1949 in Bondi Junction) and his wife Bridget Hartney (b. about 1877 in County Kerry or County Limerick, Ireland), who arrived in Brisbane on 14 November 1899.

 His paternal grandparents were James Favell, who had arrived in New South Wales on 3 June 1864 at the age of 25 from New Zealand, and Mary Ryan.
 His older sister Margaret Brereton Favell (b.
 1907 in Beechworth, d.
 13 September 1997) married James William Stent in 1943 in New South Wales.

 Playing career

-Originally a Christian Brothers Waverley student, Favelle played for Sydney University rugby league team between 1932-1934 and was Captain-Coach during 1933 NSWRFL season and 1934 NSWRFL season.
+Originally a Christian Brothers Waverley student, Favelle played for Sydney University rugby league team between 1932 and 1934 and was Captain-Coach during 1933 NSWRFL season and 1934 NSWRFL season.
 His only representative match was for N.S.W.
 City Firsts in 1933.

 Favelle also played for the Eastern Suburbs club in the 1935 NSWRFL season, the year the club won its fifth Premiership.
 He finished his career as captain-coach of Newcastle Easts and Kurri Kurri in the late 1930s.

 He is recognized as Eastern Suburbs player No. 241.